lunar-sway/minestuck/doc/WFC.md

 For adjacent modules to still connect, the border surrounding the module is generated first and then used to generate the rest of the module.
 The border is generated under a seed and circumstances so that adjacent modules use the same border.

-A module is generated using two sets of entries data.
+A module is generated using two entry palette.
-A full set is used for the inner area of the module, while a reduced set is used for the border area.
+A full palette is used for the inner area of the module, while a reduced palette is used for the border area.

 A module corresponds to a StructureStart.